libxsmm/libxsmm/documentation/libxsmm_mm.md

   &alpha, a, &lda, b, &ldb, &beta, c, &ldc);
 ```

 A more recently added variant of matrix multiplication is parallelized based on the OpenMP standard.
-These routines will open an internal parallel region and rely on "classic" thread-based OpenMP.
-If these routines are called from inside of a parallel region, the parallelism will be based on tasks (OpenMP&#160;3.0).
+These routines will open an internal parallel region and rely on "classic" thread based OpenMP.
+If these routines are called from inside of a parallel region, the parallelism will be based on tasks (<span>OpenMP&#160;3.0</span>).
 Please note that all OpenMP-based routines are hosted by the extension library (libxsmmext), which keeps the main library agnostic with respect to a threading runtime.

 ### Manual Code Dispatch